West Buttress (South Howser Tower)

+The West Buttress of South Howser Tower is a circa 17 pitch 750 m alpine-climbing traditional-climbing route, in The Bugaboos range of the Purcell Mountains of British Columbia in Canada.
+The route is considered to be one the finest alpine climbing routes in North America, and akin to a big wall climbing rock climbing route.

+Access

-The West Buttress of South Howser Tower is a long (up to 17 pitches, plus scrambling) classic climb, considered by many to one of the finest alpine rock climbs in the world.
-Although the climb is usually almost entirely on solid granite, glacier travel is necessary to access it and descend via the normal rappels on the north face.
+Although the climb almost entirely on granite rock, glacier travel is necessary to access it and descend via the normal rappels on the north face.
 Access is typically from the Conrad Kain Hut, requiring several hours of glacier travel, and includes steep slopes on snow or ice.
-A fast party can climb the route in a day from the base, but quite typically the large sandy ledges about halfway up are utilized for a bivouac.
+A fast party can climb the route in a day, but quite typically the large sandy ledges about halfway up are utilized for a bivouac.
 Above the ledges rises the Great White Headwall, which provides the crux of the route.
-The route is typified by crack and dihedral climbing of a classic nature, and affords excellent protection with chocks and cams; there are no bolted anchors.
+The route is typified by crack and dihedral climbing, and has good tradition climbing protection for nuts and cams; there are no bolted anchors.
 The route is included in the historic climbing book Fifty Classic Climbs of North America.